-✔ With this system, I will first observe and quantify the motion and fluctuations of a single complex-shape particles in a confined active bath and in particular the rotation degrees of freedom.
+✔ With this system, I will first observe and quantify the motion and the fluctuations of a single complex-shape particles in a confined active bath and in particular the rotation degrees of freedom.
 Note that these solid particle can eventually be rendered fluorescent.

-✔I will try to encapsulate multiple complex-shape particles into a droplet.
+✔ Thereafter, I will try to encapsulate multiple complex-shape particles into droplets.
 Hence I expect to observe novel self-assembly principles assisted by active matter under confinement.

 Supervision